 Board Committees

 There are currently four Board Committees to which the Board delegates specific responsibilities: the Audit Committee, Remuneration Committee, Nomination Committee and Disclosure Committee.
 The responsibilities of each Committee are detailed in its terms of reference which are reviewed annually and are available on the Group’s website.
+Further details on the activities of the Audit Committee, the Remuneration Committee and the Nomination Committee can be found in our Annual Report and Accounts 2024 on pages 59 to 61, pages 64 to 67 and pages 62 and 63 respectively.
 The Chair of each Committee formally reports to the Board in respect of the Committee’s activities and recommendations.

-The implementation of the strategy agreed by the Board and day-to-day management of the Group are delegated to the Executive Directors and senior management.
+The implementation of the strategy agreed by the Board and day-to-day management of the Group is delegated to the Executive Directors and senior management.
 This structure allows for decisions to be made in an efficient manner by the most appropriate people.
-Each division’s senior management team has a monthly meeting with the Executive Directors to report on the division’s progress and any challenges.
+Each businesses senior management team has a monthly meeting with the Executive Directors to report on the businesses progress and any challenges.
 Senior management also regularly attends Board meetings to brief the Board on business opportunities and developments.

 In order for the Board to be effective, there needs to be clearly defined roles for Board members, an appropriate balance of Executive and Non-Executive Directors, sufficient time committed by Directors to their roles, a comprehensive, tailored induction for each Director upon joining the Board and the provision of quality information in a timely manner.
 The Board must comprise an appropriate balance of skills, experience and personal qualities.